GUEST EDITING AN ISSUE OF SYNOPTIQUE:

 - Archival Practices

-- Contact and meet with the Editorial Collective to pitch a themed issue.
+- Contact and meet with Synoptique‘s Editorial Collective to pitch a themed issue.

-- Put together a list of potential books to be reviewed.
+- Assemble a list of prospective books to be reviewed.

-- Suggest peer-reviewers to the Editorial Collective, who will take care of the review process.
+- Suggest peer-reviewers to the Editorial Collective, who will oversee the external review process.